 Amy Schumer is the “it” comedian of 2015.
-She is what Louie CK was five years ago, but with a younger audience that skews female.
 Her Comedy Central show Inside Amy Schumer has become a huge hit with an audience ready for a different take on female friendships, sexual politics and middle-class self-entitlement.
 If you haven’t seen the series, ignore my non-comedic description (I studied political science in the 1980s) and catch it on your subscriber service.
 That over-used term “meteoric” accurately describes Schumer’s career trajectory for the past 18 months.
 Her first feature film (she writes and stars) could have not come at a better time for the New York stand up.

 Judd Apatow is the director.
-He has shepherded many a comedic project as producer, but he tends to write what he directs.
+He has shepherded many a comedic project as producer, but he tends to write what he directs, so this outing is somewhat different for him.
 TRAINWRECK’s deep bench of comedians in bit parts is the combination of Apatow and Schumer’s connections.
 The movie may disappoint some of Inside Amy Schumer fans because the idea that Amy has to find a guy, seems at odds with her sketch comedy.
 What Schumer the writer has tried to do, is talk about Amy’s insecurity and problems with intimacy, while not losing the sex positive attitude that goes right back to her stand up comedy.

 TRAINWRECK is a rom-com with heart and a filthy sense of humour.
-It is in Australian cinemas now and clocks in at an Apatow-approved 125 minutes.
+It clocks in at an Apatow-approved 125 minutes.
 (8/10)